In this guide to AdWords Ad Extensions, here is all that you will learn:

 AdWords Ad Extensions Best Practices (generic):

 Ads without AdWords Ad Extensions are often incomplete.They might either convey a lot less sense leading to scarce conversions or incur very high cost-per-conversion rendering them unprofitable.
 Ad extensions are free fixes to improve ads and related conversions.
 However, it is essential to use the extensions with caution.
 A misplaced extension or an extension with a weak message might have an adverse effect.
-The threat of losing potential customers and money exists.
+Therefore, the threat of losing potential customers and money exists.
 In the best interest to avoid these risks, please follow the below mentioned best practices.

 - Define your goal: Defining a purpose comes first every time.
 Before you implement ad extensions, figure out what kind of growth/goals you want to achieve.